microsoft/fluentui/docs/react-v9/contributing/dev-workflow.md

 ### Making a pull request

 Make sure all your changes are committed, and run a build on the package that was updated, e.g. `yarn workspace @fluentui/react-components build` for changes to the v9 components.
 This will compare your changes and detect if the publicly facing API has changed, and update the right docs accordingly.
 Commit this change.

+If your changes make any changes or additions to the DOM, you may need to run `yarn update-snapshots`.
+Check these updates in.

 Before creating a pull request, be sure to run `yarn change` and provide a high-level description of your change, which will be used in the release notes.
 We follow [semantic versioning](https://semver.org/), so use the guide when selecting a change type: